sm2302/a1-grp-matlab-power-of-2-2-n/README.md

 > 3. Any live cell with more than three live neighbours dies (overpopulation).
 > 4. Any dead cell with exactly three live neighbours becomes a live cell (reproduction).

-As the other Cellular Automata we have explored have the same format of rules but varying numbers (with the exception of `Hexagon3` in which cells have three possible states instead of two), these can be generalized into:
+As the other Cellular Automata we have explored have the same format of rules, but varying numbers, (with the exception of `Hexagon3` in which cells have three possible states instead of two), these rules can be generalized into:
 1. Any live cell that has $s \in sr$ amount of neighbours lives on to the next generation (survival)
 2. Any dead cell that has $b \in br$ amount of neighbours becomes a live cell (reproduction)
 3. Cells that do not meet any of the first two rules are assumed to be/stay dead.

 where
-- $sr$ is an array of numbers, which if a live cell's amount of live neighbours matches any of its elements, the cell would continue to live
+- $sr$ is an array of numbers.
+If a live cell's amount of live neighbours matches any of this array's elements, the cell would continue to live
-- $br$ is an array of numbers, which if a dead cell's amount of live neighbours matches any of its elements, the cell would become a live cell on the next generation
+- $br$ is an array of numbers.
+If a live cell's amount of live neighbours matches any of this array's elements, the cell would become a live cell on the next generation

 `stepSquare.m`, which accepts the birth $br$ and survival $sr$ rules as argument